Andrew Galloway

 Research Focus

-• Medieval English poetry and its contexts (especially 13th through 15th centuries)
+• Old and Middle English poetry and its contexts (especially 13th through 15th centuries)

 • Medieval Latin literature